bertreb/pimatic-smartmeter-obis/README.md

 - totaldelivery - the total delivered power; sum of tariff1 and tariff2 (kWh)
 - tariff1totaldelivery - the total delivered power tariff1 (kWh)
 - tariff2totaldelivery - the total delivered power tariff2 (kWh)
-- smartmeterid - the smartmeter identification or manufacturer

 The OBIS string are preconfigured, based on my smartmeter:
 - actualusage: 1-0:1.7.0